© red engine

 The Save BBC Radio event, chaired by Helen Goodman MP, chair of the NUJ’s Parliamentary Group, began with Michelle Stanistreet, NUJ general secretary, who pointed out the perils of the BBC being thrust into the commercial world since the sale of Bake Off to Channel 4 – named the worst deal in television history.
 She told the meeting of the letter in the Sunday Times in late 2016, signed by a galaxy of radio experts and stars, including Joan Bakewell, Jarvis Cocker, Nikki Bedi, Misha Glenny, Kirsty Lang, Andrew Marr, Libby Purves, Tom Robinson and Julian Worricker, which said there was no demand for an extra 3,000 hours of output being put out to tender every year.

-The NUJ is also opposing the outsourcing of BBC production to the wholly-owned subsidiary company, which the union sees as a step to outright privatisation and will lead to casualisation of the industry.
+The NUJ is also opposing the outsourcing of BBC production to BBC Studios, the wholly-owned subsidiary company, which the union sees as a step to outright privatisation and will lead to casualisation of the industry.

 How you can help: